-A reservoir of liquid is accumulated in the receiver and flows as required, passing through the thawing chamber (located in the lower section of the freezer) then through the filter/dryer.
+A reservoir of liquid is accumulated in the receiver and flows as required, passing through the filter /dryer then through the thawing chamber (located in the lower section of the freezer).
 The liquid line solenoid valve (A) opens and closes in response to the liquid level in the freezer, as determined by the refrigerant float switch mounted on the side of the freezer.